Skip to main content

 Making Friends

-By now, many of you will have met new people and made new friends.
-If you have found it difficult to make friends since arriving, or if you want to expand your group, here a few tips for how to branch out and meet new people (and a few things to avoid doing at the start!)
+By now, many of you will have met lots of new people and made new friends.
+But, if you have found it difficult to make friends since arriving, or if you want to expand your group, here a few tips for how to branch out and meet new people (and a few things to avoid doing at the start!)

 1. Introduce Yourself